Most husbands and wives remember each other’s birthdays. But if put on the spot, could you say what time of day your beloved was born?

 With giggles and sideways glances at their spouses across the aisle, the couples tried to answer — or in some cases, offered rough guesses.

-The couples had all completed a three-and-a-half month course on marriage led by the Rev. Jean Claude Masuka Maleka, the congregation’s pastor and a United Methodist missionary in this west African country.
+The couples had all completed a 3½-month course on marriage led by the Rev. Jean Claude Masuka Maleka, the congregation’s pastor and a United Methodist missionary in this west African country.

 Their graduation ceremony had them at the front of the sanctuary, playing a church version of The Newlywed Game.